grame-cncm/faustdoc/src/manual/osc.md

 * `5511` is the output port number: control messages sent by the application and answers to query messages are sent to this port.
 * `5512` is the error port number: used for asynchronous error notifications.

-Note that if a `declare name "Foo";`  line is present in the DSP program, `Foo` will be used as the OSC root name, otherwise the DSP filename will be used instead.
+Note that if a `declare name "Foo";` line is present in the DSP program, `Foo` will be used as the OSC root name; otherwise, the DSP filename will be used instead.

 These OSC parameters can be changed from the command line using one of the following options: